josuecosta/AoC/README.md

-# AoC
+# AoC 2017

-Just for store the Advent Of Code days solutions
+Just to store the Advent Of Code days personal solutions